orxfun/orx-parallel/README.md

 ### Find

-In the last category of computations, computations that allow for *early exit* or *short-circuit* are investigated.
+In this category of computations, computations that allow for *early exit* or *short-circuit* are investigated.
 As an example, experiments on `find` method are presented; methods such as `find_any`, `any` or `all` lead to similar results.

 |file|computation|sequential|rayon|orx-parallel|
 |---|---|---:|---:|---:|